 For this reason, teaching your little one to limit face touching may help to further reduce the spread of germs.

-Finally, regular baths or showers are an integral part of a hygiene routine and help to freshen up your child after a long day of being a kid.
+Finally, regular baths or showers are an integral part of personal hygiene for kids and help to freshen up your child after a long day of being a kid.

 Bathing may also be a helpful addition to your little one’s end-of-day routine as part of the transition to a calmer, evening space.

-Although it’s normal or kids to encounter bugs and germs every now and then, if you have any concerns about your child’s immune health, take them to see your friendly GP.
+Although it’s normal for kids to encounter bugs and germs every now and then, if you have any concerns about your child’s immune health, take them to see your friendly GP.

 Have you found this information helpful?
 If so, you may enjoy the following: